An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Future challenges

 \item Data assimilation problems and the corresponding least-squares problems are becoming ever larger.
 Adapting current methods is challenging and will require the exploitation of new hardware and modern parallel architectures.
 Mixed precision algorithms have the potential to deliver improved performance and might be particularly suitable in the limited budget setting.
 Experimental results on employing lower precision for the linearized model in VarDA show that stabilization techniques are essential for Krylov subspace methods even when medium-complexity models are used \cite{hatfield2020single}; moving to large-scale models and applying reduced precision in other components of the process brings additional challenges.

 \item When the \textit{a priori} error, observation error and model error are assumed to be independent Gaussian random variables, the Bayesian estimate results in nonlinear weighted least-squares problems (as in \eqref{eq:costfunc_weakc_state} and \eqref{eq:costfunc_strong}) where the weights, given by the SPD covariance matrices, define energy norms, i.e., weighted Euclidean norms.
 When we relax this Gaussian assumption for some or all of the errors, the Bayesian inference problem no longer results in a concise minimization problem of the form \eqref{eq:costfunc_weakc_state} or \eqref{eq:costfunc_strong}.
 In the most general cases sampling methods like MCMC will have to be used to find the posterior distribution \cite{Bardsley2018}.
-When only one norm changes to an $\ell_p$-norm, flexible Krylov subspace methods may be used to solve the regularized least-squares problems \cite{ChungGazzola2019}.
-Such settings have rarely been explored in data assimilation \cite{Budd2011, Vishwas2017}.\\ \end{itemize}